Dec 2025: Charge! Is Available on Steam!

 And, after getting the initial prototype and testing it in matches, we liked how it was playing, so it was on to iteration from there!

-Then, in cases where either it became clear I needed to use features in C++, like for serializing/ deserializing the stats for making our networked weapon stat editor, or that C++ would be more effective, I would use the C++ base class more, or refactor into C++.
+The above case mostly benefitted from using blueprints, deriving from the base game mode C++ classes and enabling the new game mode code to be quickly adjusted at runtime.
+And, in cases where either it became clear I needed to use features in C++, like for serializing/ deserializing the stats for making our networked weapon stat editor, or that C++ would be more effective, I would use the C++ base class more, or refactor into C++.

-The main stat editor widget implements an interface for setting values, which is a general function that each stat editor calls whenever its value is changed.
+The main stat editor widget implements an interface for setting values, which is a general function that each stat editor calls on it's parent whenever its value is changed.
 Since each stat box just needs to pass the name and value of the stat it represents to the parent widget, this decouples the editor UI logic from the game logic of going and setting the weapon stat, and means we can fairly easily add new types of boxes for different types of stats, if needed.

 Here is the "On Commited" event for each stat's input box, which sends the new value to the parent widget through the "Set Stat Float" interface function